RequestContext

 ServeFile

 This method serves static files from the server.
-It reads a file from the /statics
+It reads a file from the /statics directory (inside the

 application's base directory) and streams it to the client.
 This is useful for serving assets like images, CSS files,